jrk/gnuplot-py/README.txt

 Obviously, you must have the gnuplot program if Gnuplot.py is to be of any use to you.
 Gnuplot can be obtained via
 <http://www.gnuplot.info>.
-You also need Python's Numerical
+You also need a copy of the numpy package, which
-extension, which is available from <http://numpy.sourceforge.net>.
+is available from the Scipy group at <http://www.scipy.org/Download>.

 Gnuplot.py uses Python distutils
 <http://www.python.org/doc/current/inst/inst.html> and can be